ssaring/sportstracker/sportstracker/docs/README.txt

 application data in the SportsTracker installation directory.
 So you're able to put SportsTracker and it's data on an USB stick and use it on any available computer.

-On Linux/Unix systems Java uses the server-mode JVM (HotSpot), the application will start slower and will use more memory than on Windows (uses client-mode).
-The client-mode can be enabled by setting the environment variable:
-  JDK_ALTERNATE_VM=client
-This variable should be set system-wide (e.g. by adding to '/etc/environment' on Ubuntu Linux), so the performance of all Java desktop applications will be improved.

-On Mac OS X you need at least JDK or JRE 7u6 for using Java WebStart.
-If you prefer OS X application bundles, the appropriate download is available too.

 Usage